-Biblical insights into the link between the power of forgiveness to shift perspective, defeat dread, and prevent suicide.
+Biblical insights into the power of forgiveness to shift perspective, defeat dread, and prevent suicide.

 My heart grieves that we lose so many precious people to suicide.
 Every.
 Single.
 Life. is precious.
 Nearly 800,000 people die by suicide in the world each year, which is roughly one death every 40 seconds (World Health Statistics).
 Suicide is the 2nd leading cause of death in the world for those between 15 and 24 years old, and the 10th leading cause of death in the US for all ages (CDC).
 Sadly, suicide is not just an issue in the world, even Christians succumb to it.
 I want to talk about a major spiritual principle that can lead believers out of the bondage of suicidal ideations and the dread, hopelessness, and despair that accompanies it.
 I want to show you Biblical insights into the link between the power of forgiveness to shift perspective, defeat dread, and prevent suicide.

 Running errands in town last week, I picked up a brochure on Suicide Prevention that caught my eye.
 I stuffed it in my purse, planning on reading it later to see what the National Institute of Mental Health suggests for suicide prevention.

 Later that day, I was in a different city, an hour away from Thomaston.
 When I glanced at the wall of brochures on my way out of the public library, one immediately caught my eye: “La prevención del suicidio.”
 It was a brochure on suicide prevention written in Spanish.
 I thought to myself and to the Lord how interesting it was that those two brochures would catch my eye in one day while in two different cities.